 Back to top

-The database for a V6.1, V6.2, and V6.3 server is managed automatically by the server's database manager.
-The database is used to store and track information about server policies, stored data describing client files, and other attributes important to the server.
-It is also used as temporary storage space for intermediate results for queries or other processing that the server performs.
+The database for a V6.2 or V6.3 server is managed automatically by the server's database manager.
+The database is used to store and track information about server policies, and to store data describing client files and other attributes that are important for the server.
+The database is also used as temporary storage space for intermediate results for queries or other processing that the server performs.

 Back to top